BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

     * VAT calculation parting from gross or net amounts
     * ELSTER Kennzahl for UStVA relating to each tax code (according to "Steuerschlüsseltabelle")
     * as bespoken, DATEV automated double VAT bookings are split into A and B tax code versions
-* table Kategorien has been extended to contain all standard automatic DATEV accounts (according to "Kontenrahmenbeschreibung")
-* every automatic SKR03 account shows its associated DATEV tax code corresponding to DATEV standard functionalities

 Pending your decision, it should also be possible to completely implement the 4-digit tax codes starting with 9 (aufzuteilende Vorsteuer).
 In these cases, DATEV performs an additional booking for each tax codes which seperates deductable from non-deductable input tax according to a defined percentage (so called "Faktor-2 Buchung").
 With an additional booking a Banana user could simulate these tax code functionalities, too